Preaching Bibliography

 Wilson, Len and Jason Moore.
 Digital Storytellers: The Art of Communicating the Gospel in Worship.
 Abingdon Press, 2002.

-One reply on “Preaching Bibliography”
+One response to “Preaching Bibliography”

 The following is a writing from Y2K.
 Wayne has been addressing some of the things you mention in your writing about the franchise church of Andy Stanley (My term)…